the-turing-way/governance/constititution-level-resources/steering-committee-nomination.md

 1. Full Name

 2. Nominate Yourself: Please select the role you would like to nominate yourself for.

-In the option ‘Other’, you can also describe any additional role that you would be interested in assuming as part of the Steering Committee.
-(Checkbox)
+In the 'Other' option, feel free to describe any additional roles you'd be interested in taking on within the Steering Committee.
+While these won't be subject to election, they'll help shape your involvement if you're not assuming one of the roles currently open for nomination.

+_(Checkbox)_
     * Chair
     * Chair-Elect
     * Secretary
     * Secretary-Elect
     * Other

-3. Please provide a sentence describing why you believe you would be a good fit for the role you have selected in the previous question.
-(Open Textbox)

 ## Section 2

-4. **Nominate Others:** For the roles you are not nominating yourself, would you like to nominate others?
-Please provide a sentence describing why you believe these individuals would be a good fit for those roles.
-Consider their skills, experience, contributions to *The Turing Way*, and any other relevant factors.
+3. **Nominate Others:** For the roles you are not nominating yourself, would you like to nominate others?
+Please provide 1-2 sentence describing why you believe these individuals would be a good fit for those roles.
+Consider their skills, experience, contributions to _The Turing Way_, and any other relevant factors.
 You can add as many nominations as you would like.
 The Project Delivery Team will reach out to the nominated individual to confirm their preference.

-5. Is there anything else you’d like to share with the Project Delivery Team to make onboarding and participation in this committee easier for you?
+4. Is there anything else you’d like to share with the Project Delivery Team to make onboarding and participation in this committee easier for you?